python/devguide/helptriage.rst

 For bugs, an issue needs to:

-* Clearly explain the bug so it can be reproduced
+* clearly explain the bug so it can be reproduced
-* All relevant platform details are included
+* include all relevant platform details
-* What version(s) of Python are affected by the bug are fully known
+* state what version(s) of Python are affected by the bug.

 These are things you can help with once you have experience developing for Python.
 For instance, if a bug is not clearly explained enough for you to